 Most crops, including oilseed crops, exhibit considerable variability in their nutrient composition.
 Environmental factors and the genotype of the plant have an enormous impact on composition.
 Thus, variation in these nutrient parameters is a natural phenomenon and is considered to be normal.
+Furthermore, some differences in composition may be expected given the different susceptibility of the GM versus the non-GM cotton to insect pests.
+It is thought that insect predation leads to changes in the composition of plants and this may well be a component of the minor differences seen in these studies.

-The comparative analyses do not indicate that there are any compositional differences of biological significance in cottonseed from transgenic cotton line COT102, compared to the non-GM control (Coker 312).
+The comparative analyses do not indicate that there are any compositional differences in cottonseed from transgenic cotton line COT102, compared to the non-GM control (Coker 312) that would lead to food safety or nutritional problems.
 Several minor differences in key nutrients and other constituents were noted, however the levels observed were within the range of natural variation for commercial cotton lines and do not indicate an overall pattern of change that would warrant further investigation.
 On the whole, it can be concluded that COT102 cottonseeds are equivalent in composition to non-GM cottonseeds.